firstrussiansda/SDA-React/README.md

 - `yarn start` - start the project form a build generated with `yarn dev`

 - `yarn lint` - to run linting check

+## Project structure
+- /legace folder contains the initial HTML static project which is to be used for copying HTML into the new React app

+## Collaboration
+- clone the current repo
+- create a feature branch with a corresponding name
+- open a PR to master when feature is completed